vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 title = "13 Solar Energy"

 +++
 Now we come to the main attraction.
 As we saw in Chapter 10, all of the strictly renewable energy options are ultimately derived from the sun.
-The two resources of the last two chapters- hydroelectricity and wind- represent tiny crumbs of the overall solar input to the planet.
+The two resources of the last two chaptershydroelectricity and windrepresent tiny crumbs of the overall solar input to the planet.

 Practically speaking, it is difficult to concoct ways to harness more than a few terawatts of power from hydroelectric or wind-based resources.
 Similar limitations apply to biologically-derived energy, geothermal, tidal, ocean currents, wave energy, etc. This may be worrisome considering that human society currently demands 18 TW.
 Meanwhile, the sun delivers 83,000 TW to the earth's surface (Fig. 10.1; p.
 167, Table 10.2; p.
 168).
 That's almost 5,000 times more than the demand.
 By the numbers, then, the sun seems to offer all we might ever need.
 In fact, the quantitative imbalance is so extreme as to make one wonder why we would ever mess around doing anything else.